 Coronary Heart Disease (CVD) risk factors (Risks for developing heart attacks and strokes):

 - Raised total cholesterol, raised triglycerides, raised LDL cholesterol, raised ratio total cholesterol/HDL and reduced HDL cholesterol

 - Overweight and obesity

-- Male above 35 years old and post menopausal women.
+- Males above 35 years old and post-menopausal women.